Is 8 Prime Or Composite

 Is 8 Prime or Composite?
 Understanding Prime and Composite Numbers

 Determining whether a number is prime or composite is a fundamental concept in number theory.
-This article will delve into the question, "Is 8 prime or composite?", providing a comprehensive explanation of prime and composite numbers, exploring the factors of 8, and clarifying the distinction between these two number types.
+That's why this article will look at the question, "Is 8 prime or composite? ", providing a comprehensive explanation of prime and composite numbers, exploring the factors of 8, and clarifying the distinction between these two number types.
 We'll also tackle some frequently asked questions to solidify your understanding.

 Introduction: Prime and Composite Numbers – The Basics